Australia bows to pressure with inquiry into bank misconduct

 The inquiry was welcomed by Jeff Morris, a financial planner who in 2013 exposed a culture of corruption and cover-up in the Commonwealth Bank of Australia, the nation's largest bank, that targeted vulnerable customers.

-Morris accused the government of "running a protection racket for the banks" by rejecting a recommendation for a royal commission by a previous parliamentary inquiry into the Commonwealth Bank.
+Morris earlier had accused the government of "running a protection racket for the banks" by rejecting a recommendation for a royal commission inquiry into the Commonwealth Bank.

 Government lawmaker George Christensen said many of his constituents had complained of banks' dishonest behavior.